 10 Tips for Grocery Shopping With An Eating Disorder

 Grocery shopping is difficult; let’s call a spade a spade.
-But grocery shopping with an eating disorder is downright impossible.
-Two years ago, I was right where nearly 30 million men and women are today– pacing up and down the local grocery store aisles, investigating labels like the Carmen Sandiego of food products.
+But grocery shopping with an eating disorder can feel downright impossible.
+Not too long ago, I was right where nearly 30 million men and women are today– pacing up and down the local grocery store aisles, investigating labels like the Carmen Sandiego of food products.

 I’d scour the store for hours at a time but duck out of the way of the employees as to not look suspicious.
 “It’s all a trick, I used to think– holding up two loaves of bread and comparing the grams of carbohydrates.
 The store wants you to fail; it wants you to buy all the junk so you’ll come back for more– but I will prevail, I’d whisper to myself like the scene from Braveheart where Mel Gibson beats his chest.

-Hungry from starving myself, I’d enter into the store with my stomach growling and my mouth salivating as I passed the bakery cookies and the cakes.
+Hungry from starving myself, I’d enter into the store with my stomach growling and mouth salivating as I passed the bakery cookies and the cakes.
 “Don’t look,” I’d tell myself.
-But after two hours of pacing the produce aisles, I’d find myself standing in the cereal aisle, my eyes locked on the newest “Special K” flavor– the Nature Valley granola bars– the sugar-free sugar cookies (how is this a thing?)
+But after an hour of pacing the produce aisles, I’d find myself standing in the cereal aisle, my eyes locked on the newest “Special K” flavor– the Nature Valley granola bars– the sugar-free sugar cookies (how is this a thing?)

 Overwhelmed and hungry, I’d eventually end up throwing a few extra “in cases” into my shopping cart.
 “I mean, what if it snows this week?”
 I’d think.
 “I need backup.”
 Even though I knew fully well no apocalyptic snow was headed to my area of town, I felt like a horse being taunted with a carrot in its face.